DriveVA: Video Action Models are Zero-Shot Drivers: More Details about Joint Video--Action Modeling

-The second factor in Eq.~\ref{eq:joint_pred_decomp} can be interpreted as an IDM-style grounding term: once the future visual evolution is specified, the model predicts the action chunk that is most compatible with that imagined future under the same conditioning context.
-This differs from conventional cascaded designs that separately train a video predictor and an inverse dynamics model.
-Instead, \ourmethod optimizes a single model end-to-end so that future video prediction and action generation are learned as two tightly coupled aspects of the same rollout process.
+This formulation can be interpreted as unifying future video continuation and IDM-style~\citep{du2023learning,zhou2024robodreamer} action grounding.
+From the chain rule, the same joint distribution can be written as

-In our implementation, however, future video latents and action tokens are not decoded in a cascaded manner.
-Instead, they are jointly decoded within a unified DiT in a shared latent space, where self-attention enables bidirectional interaction between the two modalities, making video and action mutually conditioning signals during generation.
-As a result, the predicted trajectory is not generated by a separate downstream planner, but emerges as action grounding of the same future evolution represented by the generated video latents.
-This unified formulation encourages tighter video--trajectory alignment and better preserves consistency over recurrent rollout.
+The second factor reflects the intuition that, once a future visual evolution is specified, the future action chunk should be compatible with that visual evolution under the same driving context.
+Different from a cascaded implementation that first predicts a video and then applies a separate inverse-dynamics model, \ourmethod jointly denoises future video latents and action tokens in a single DiT.
+Self-attention therefore allows both modalities to exchange information during generation, making the trajectory an action grounding of the same future scene evolution represented by the generated video latents.